A LITTLE BIT MORE ABOUT ME

 But then, my life changed of course when my son was born with Down Syndrome and later diagnosed as being Autistic.
 I decided I needed to dig in deep, and I left my job at Intel to plunge head-first into nutritional research.

 VAISHNAVI SARATHY PH.D.

-FUNCTIONAL NUTRITION EDUCATOR and DETECTIVE
+FUNCTIONAL NUTRITION EDUCATOR

 I am passionate about giving our kids a fair chance at life.
 That means nutrition that sustains them, food that prevents autoimmunity, nutrients that boost brain function, and a digestive system that works with a thriving microbiome.

 That also means an equal education.
 It means ASSUMING COMPETENCE, ASSUMING ABILITY AND ASSUMING INTELLIGENCE, regardless of appearances.